2.3 Alternative Disclosure Requirements

 a result of a disposal:

 - The alternative financial disclosures of the obligor group reflect the guarantor structure as of the most recent balance sheet date included in the filing — “[A]ny subsidiary already disposed of and no longer designated as a guarantor at the most recent balance sheet date should be retrospectively [excluded from the alternative financial disclosures of the obligor group].
-A guarantor subsidiary not disposed of but that qualifies for discontinued operations treatment and that is still designated as a guarantor at the balance sheet date should remain in the [alternative financial disclosure of the obligor group] until the date of disposal . . . at which point the subsidiary would be retrospectively” excluded from the obligor group’s alternative financial disclosures.
+A guarantor subsidiary not disposed of but that qualifies for discontinued operations treatment and that is still designated as a guarantor at the balance sheet date should remain in the [alternative financial disclosures of the obligor group] until the date of disposal . . . at which point the subsidiary would be retrospectively” excluded from the obligor group’s alternative financial disclosures.

 - The disposed subsidiary remains in the alternative financial disclosures of the obligor group through the date of disposal — The loss of guarantor status is not retrospectively applied “in order to portray the operational history of the guarantor(s).”